 Here are a few typical errors to be mindful of:

-• Incorrect CSS Selectors: Using wrong or overly broad selectors can lead to unintended styling.
-For example, div p will style all p elements inside div elements.
+- Incorrect CSS Selectors: Using wrong or overly broad selectors can lead to unintended styling.
+For example,

-• Not Using Valid HTML: Always check for proper syntax.
-For instance, self-closing tags in HTML should be <br /> instead of just <br>.
+elements. - Not Using Valid HTML: Always check for proper syntax.
+For instance, self-closing tags in HTML should be

 By being aware of these pitfalls you can write code that is neater and more streamlined.
 Keep in mind that each mistake presents a chance to grow and addressing them is an essential step towards improving as a developer.